TeamWalrus/Walrus/docs/getting-started.md

 You're now set to add a new card and read its card data.
 First, note that Walrus distinguishes between cards and card data.
 Cards have metadata like a human readable name, date of creation, notes, and so on, *as well as* card data.
 Card data is the actual ID or other token held on a physical access control card that is read by a card reader.

-From the wallet, select the "*Add New Card*" action:
+From your wallet, select the "*Add New Card*" action:

 <img src="/assets/add-new-card-button.png" class="screenshot sized-screenshot">